 Community workshops and events

-During the growing season we off a number of weekend events that provide opportunities to engage, restore, learn and celebrate nature.
+During the growing season we may offer a number of weekend events that provide opportunities to engage, restore, learn and celebrate nature.
 Be sure to check out upcoming workshops, community workdays, and events under the “Events” tab above.
-Read more about this year’s events here.

 We are always grateful for help restoring and taking care of the land.
 Whether you or your group want to gain experience in restoration, make positive impact on the environment or to gain voluntary hours we would be happy to hear from you.
 If you are interested in volunteering please complete our volunteer application form.